Tykok/Tykok/README.md

 ### Hi I'm Tykok aka [Treport Elie][website]

-> This README will be updated soon !

 <br/>
 <h2> Who am I ?</h2>

 - 🕺 I'm Elie, a student who always want to learn new thing 😊.
-- 🏫 I just start studying at [IPI School](https://www.ipi-ecoles.com) and work with [MecaLife](https://mecalife.com) 🏎️.
+- 🏫 I am currently studying at [IPI School](https://www.ipi-ecoles.com) and work with [Pictarine](https://pictarine.com/fr) 📸.
-- 🌱 I’m currently learning a lot of thing 😆, and I'll start to create many project ideas 👷(written in a very small notebook 📓) .
+- 🌱 I’m currently learning a lot of thing 😆, and I currently start to create many project ideas 👷(always written in a very small notebook or in my To do list 📓) .
 - 👯 I try to improve myself by working on different projects.
 - 🎆 2022 Goals: Create my first real project, and share it as much as possible.
-- 🥳 I love playing videos games 🎮 and I'll restart to draw soon (I will post my different drawing on my website).
+- 🥳 I love playing videos games 🎮 and I am currently drawing again (I will post my different drawing on my website soon).
 But in my free time, generally i love to ride and joking with my friends 🚲.

 ### Connect with me: